L-gulonolactone oxidase: L-gulonolactone oxidase in rats

 L-gulonolactone oxidase protein of a rat.
 The magenta color shows the B-sheets that are present in the protein.
 The blue color represents the alpha helices that make up the structure of L-gulonolactone oxidase.
 Lime green is showing the N-terminus.
 Red is displaying the C-terminus end of the protein.

 L-gulonolactone oxidase (GULO) is an enzyme that helps catalyze the production of ascorbic acid aka vitamin C. Mammals such as humans and guinea pigs do not express this gene due to multiple mutations in a specific exon.
 These mutations correlate to nucleotide substitution.
 Rats are a species that do express L-gulonolactone oxidase with a specific gene transcript.
-The protein coding region of the gene 645 base-pairs long, with eight exons and seven introns.
+The protein coding region of the gene is 645 base-pairs long, with eight exons and seven introns.
 The amino acid sequence of this protein has suggested that rat L-Gulonolactone oxidase is located in the membrane portion of the endoplasmic reticulum due to its multiple B-sheet structure which contains hydrophobic areas.
 It has been determined that rat GULO has a prosthetic domain in the N-terminus, flavian adenine dinucleotide.
 The only substrates that can make this rat enzyme function are L-GalL and L-GulL.

 Alternative substrates and related enzymes

-GULO belongs to a family of sugar-1,4-lactone oxidases, which also contains the yeast enzyme D-arabinono-1,4-lactone oxidase (ALO).
+GULO belongs to a family of sugar-1,4-lactone oxidases, which also includes the yeast enzyme D-arabinono-1,4-lactone oxidase (ALO).
 ALO produces erythorbic acid when acting on its canonical substrate.
 This family is in turn a subfamily under more sugar-1,4-lactone oxidases, which also includes the bacterial L-gulono-1,4-lactone dehydrogenase and the plant galactonolactone dehydrogenase.
 All these aldonolactone oxidoreductases play a role in some form of vitamin C synthesis, and some (including GULO and ALO) accept substrates of other members.